-It's free, funny, a bit silly, and it catch people's attention.
+It’s free, funny, a bit silly, and it catches people’s attention.

-When you walk into a bar in November and every guys have a moustache, you got to ask why.
+When you walk into a bar in November and every guy has a moustache, you got to ask why.

-And that's where the magic happen, it helps to start the dialogue.
+And that’s where the magic happens, it helps to start the dialogue.

-Even if you can't donate and can't join the events, you can still grow a moustache and take part in a global movement that have the potential to change lives.
+Even if you can’t donate and can’t join the events, you can still grow a moustache and take part in a global movement that has the potential to change lives.

-While Movember is mostly associated with Prostate Cancer as it’s the one of the few association to raise awareness on the subject, it covers all kind of Men’s Health Issues.
+While Movember is mostly associated with Prostate Cancer as it’s one of the few associations to raise awareness on the subject, it covers all kinds of Men’s Health Issues.

-The only few things that I know about this 2 cancers I've learn them through Movember.
+The only few things that I know about these 2 cancers I’ve learn them through Movember.

 Why we should talk about Mental Illness ?

-I’ve seen a lot of mental illness in my entourage and I’ve had my fare share of struggles too.
+I’ve seen a lot of mental illness in my entourage and I’ve had my fair share of struggles too.

 I’ve been lucky enough to be surrounded by great people and I have the chance to be able to talk openly about it.
 That’s mainly what helped me get through it.